leewtai/leewtai.github.io/courses/consult/README.md

 ## Course Structure

 - At the end of the course, you will present a project proposal that can be executed by a data scientist in collaboration with a project owner.
-- Each week, two people will be randomly called to present a data science idea to the class where we jointly shape it into an executable proposal
+- ~~Each week, two people will be randomly called to present a data science idea to the class where we jointly shape it into an executable proposal~~
-  - Participation will be mandatory, we will be cold-calling people during class.
 - Each week, we will have a discussion on a special consulting topic
+  - Participation will be mandatory, we may cold call people during the meeting

 ## Timeline